 Cobalt Blue DS – Semi-Transparent PB28 W&N – Semi-transparent PB28 DS – this appears to granulate a little more than the W&N version and is very, very slightly cooler despite having the same index number.
 W&N – a lovely middle blue, granulating.
 There seems to be a very slight difference but it is minimal.

 French Ultramarine DS – Transparent PB29 W&N – Transparent PB29 DS – a pure primary blue slightly more intense than the W&N version.
 Granulates.
 W&N – a vibrant primary blue with no bias.
 Granulates.
-The only difference here is intensity of pigment.
+The only difference here is the intensity of pigment is greater in DS.

 Perylene Green DS – Semi-Transparent PBk31 W&N – Transparent PBk31 DS – very slightly warmer than W&N. It is semi-transparent.
 Mix it with a rich red like Pyrrol Crimson for a true black.
 W&N – this version is very similar but it has a very slight blue bias.
-It is totally transparent as opposed to semi-transparent.
+It is totally transparent.
 Add a rich red like Permanent Carmine for a true black mix.